Frequently Asked Questions

 Will the cost of licenses change?

-- There will be no changes in our basic licenses at the present time.
+- There will be no changes in our basic licenses in 2017.

 - We will keep you informed and ask your input as we consider these changes.
 Our aim is to see that our programs are used as widely as possible.